 How to Recycle Our Oil Bottles

 Step 1.
 The first step is to remove the label.
-We use semi-permanent labels, so they are easy to remove and to peel off.
+We use semi-permanent labels, so they are easy to peel off & remove (see image 1 below).
 This label can be disposed in the general waste bin.

 Unfortunately, our labels are not suitable for recycling.
 The ink, laminate finish and adhesive, are all contaminants in the recycling process.
 Recyclable labels are challenging to find due to the recycling capabilities of labels & how they are so varied in different counties and regions (may be recyclable in one area, but not the other).
 Hopefully someday we can improve this area of the process.